FrancoisChabot/variadic_future/README.md

 }
 ```

 However, there's a few hidden complexities at play here.
-The code code within `do_something()` has to make decisions about what to do with `on_complete`.
+The code within `do_something()` has to make decisions about what to do with `on_complete`.
 Should `on_complete` be called inline or put in a work pool?
 Can we accept a default constructed `on_complete`?
 What should we do with error conditions?
 The path of least resistance led us to writing code with no error handling whatsoever...

 With Futures, these decisions are delegated to the *caller* of `do_something()`, which prevents `do_something()` from having to know much about the context within which it is operating.
 Error handling is also not optional, so you will never have an error dropped on the floor.